LiuElvin/Liu_Portfolio/README.md

 # [Project 1: Ad hoc Network](https://github.com/LiuElvin/302_Final_Project)
 1. Through R, randomly generates $n$ nodes for an ad hoc network according to some pre-specified node density (generally determined by the geographical information).

-2. Finds the smallest $R_c$ such that the nodes are connected through paths in the network.
+2. Finds the smallest \( R_c \) such that the nodes are connected through paths in the network.

 3. Repeats several times for each $n$.